dsccommunity/SqlServerDsc/README.md

 ### xSQLServerLogin

 * **Ensure**: The specified login is Present or Absent.
-* **Name**: (Key) The name of the SQL login.
+* **Name**: (Key) The name of the login.
 * **LoginType**: The type of login to be created.
 If LoginType is 'WindowsUser' or 'WindowsGroup' then provide the name in the format DOMAIN\name.
+Default is WindowsUser.
+Unsupported login types are Certificate, AsymmetricKey, ExternalUser, and ExternalGroup.
 * **SQLServer**: (Key) The hostname of the SQL Server to be configured.
 * **SQLInstanceName**: (Key) Name of the SQL instance to be configured.
 * **LoginCredential**: If LoginType is 'SqlLogin' then a PSCredential is needed for the password to the login.
 * **LoginMustChangePassword**: Specifies if the login is required to have its password change on the next login.
 Only applies to SQL Logins.
+Default is $true.
 * **LoginPasswordExpirationEnabled**: Specifies if the login password is required to expire in accordance to the operating system security policy.
 Only applies to SQL Logins.
+Default is $true.
 * **LoginPasswordPolicyEnforced**: Specifies if the login password is required to conform to the password policy specified in the system security policy.
 Only applies to SQL Logins.
+Default is $true.

 ### xSQLServerRole